KarthikL1729/Y86-64-processor-in-Verilog/Final_report.md

 Continuing from the mid-evals, we have now implemented a Y86 processor with pipelining support.
 Each stage has its own module, like they did in SEQ, and each intermediate pipeline register also have their own modules in separate files, named as `rxxx.v`.
 The final module `processor.v` is used for instantiating the various stages and registers, and to keep track of the outputs using `$monitor`.
 The centralised register bank module `regarr.v` is used here as well.

 There is a separate module for PC selection called `pc_select.v`, and the PC prediction logic is included in the `fetch.v` file.
 All data forwarding is taken care of in the stages themselves, with appropriate inputs.
 The pipeline control logic also has its own module in `pipectrl.v` which decides whther a certain instruction needs to be stalled/bubbled or not depending on the conditions.
+Data forwarding has been implemented in the `decode.v` file.

 The processor has 2kB of instruction memory, 14 registers and 2kB of data memory.
 Naming conventions for the variables are as is expected for a Y86 pipelined design.